domvovk/CPE322/README.md

 ### I will be uploading various content related to the CPE 322 course

 > [!WARNING]
-> The content displayed here is extremely confidential.
+> The content displayed here is extremely confidential. jk 😆

 ### Some hobbies I enjoy are:
 - Snowboarding